Heat diffusion distance processes: a statistically founded method to analyze graph data sets

-where $L$ and $L'$ are the laplacians of $G$ and $G'$ respectively, and $\| \cdot \|_F$ denotes the Frobenius norm.
-This notion of distance was introduced by \cite{hammond2013graph}.
 To turn the HKD into a parameter-free notion of distance, \cite{hammond2013graph} define the \textit{Graph Diffusion Distance} as $\max_t D_t((G,G'))$.
 This has the drawback of comparing different pairs of graphs at different times.
-Instead, our approach consists in using the whole function $t \to D_t((G,G'))$.
+To avoid this effect and to take advantage of the multi-scale property of heat kernels mentioned above, our approach consists in using the whole function $t \to D_t((G,G'))$.
 More precisely, considering a probability distribution $P$ on $\Gn \times \Gn$ and a random pair of graphs $(G,G') \sim P$, we are interested in the stochastic process $\{D_t((G,G')), \ t \in [0,T]\}$ for some $T>0$.
 That is, the process obtained by evaluating the functions of the family $\FHKD := \{ D_t, \ t \in [0,T] \}$ on a random pair of graphs $(G,G')$.
 This framework corresponds to the general framework of \emph{empirical processes}.
-The properties of the process associated with $\FHKD$ are studied in Section~\ref{subsec:diff_proc_res}, while a more general study of such empirical processes is carried out in Section~\ref{sec:emp_proc}.